Ship it

 Push to GitHub

-First, push your code to GitHub so Vercel can see it:
+Push your code so Vercel can see it:

 1. Open Source Control in VS Code (⌘⇧G · Ctrl+Shift+G )